jinpyo-cs/jinpyo-cs.github.io/_pages/Research.md

 ![PM](https://user-images.githubusercontent.com/25541665/182413294-a7f7326f-0f73-4178-8d24-a01564dd79b0.png)

 Maintaining the consistency of data on persistent memory requires data persistence, write ordering and transaction atomicity.
-The challenge of determining the optimal way to recover persistent memory from crash is driven by a trade-off between recovery time and overall performance.
+The challenge of determining the optimal way to recover persistent memory from system crashes and power failures is driven by a trade-off between recovery time and overall performance.
+We need to seek an efficient manner to preserve persistent memory`s state before the crash.

   * Issued patent:
     * [US20220171542A1](https://patents.google.com/patent/US20220171542A1) (guarantees SSD`s data consisteny from frequent power loss)